 The Commodore PET Business Compatible is designed for PET 3000-B, 4000-B and 8000 series emulators, including Capital and Lowercase letters.

-Important: This Compatibility Modes (except PC) are designed to be used with VICE based emulators like Combian or Bare Metal Commodore.
-You have to download the .vkm files, set the Keyboard Layout in Positional (User) (instead of Symbolic) and use those files as users mappings.
+Important: This Compatibility Modes (except PC) are designed to be used with VICE or VICE based emulators like Combian or Bare Metal Commodore.
+You have to download the .vkm files, set the Keyboard Layout in Positional (User) (instead of Symbolic) and use these files as users mappings.

 How to switch modes (and how the RGB LED works).